vitessio/website/content/en/docs/11.0/reference/vreplication/migrate.md

 ### Description

 Migrate is used to start and manage vReplication workflows for copying keyspaces and/or tables from a source Vitess cluster, to a target Vitess cluster.
-This command is built off of [MoveTables](../movetables) but has been extended to work with source and target topology services, and should be utilized when moving Keyspaces or Tables between two separate Vitess environments.
+This command is built off of [MoveTables](../movetables) but has been extended to work with source and target topology services.
+It should be utilized when moving Keyspaces or Tables between two separate Vitess environments.
 Migrate is an advantageous strategy for large sharded environments for a few reasons: